Synixe/Documents/constitution.md

 ## 4.4 - Removal

 ### 4.4.1 - Inactivity
-After a period of 30 days after receiving the designation of "Inactive" a member is to be sent an offer of re-engagment by a member of the Executive Board.
+After a period of 30 days after receiving the designation of "Inactive" a member is to be sent an offer of re-engagement by a member of the Executive Board.
-After 15 days of either no response or a decline to the offer of re-engagment the person's status as a member of the organization is terminated.
+After 15 days of either no response or a decline to the offer of re-engagement the person's status as a member of the organization is terminated.

 ### 4.4.2 - 3 Strike
 Breaching a rule or engaging in disruptive actions follows a 3 strike system.